ounihani/myapp/README.md

 - run npm install to install npm dependencies

--run cp cp .env.example .env to create .env file for your project
+- run cp cp .env.example .env to create .env file for your project

--genereate an encryption key using cp .env.example .env
+- genereate an encryption key using cp .env.example .env

--create an empty database for your project and fill it's credentials in the .env file
+- create an empty database for your project and fill it's credentials in the .env file

--migrate the database : php artisan migrate
+- migrate the database : php artisan migrate

 ## Response to questions